Nestlé Waters North America Know the Facts

 We’re also thinking beyond the bottle.

 In addition to exploring innovative packaging solutions, we are trying to find new technologies and delivery systems that will help us achieve zero environmental impact.
-Currently, our ReadyRefresh five-gallon containers are returned, washed and refilled an average of 35 times before they are recycled.
+Currently, our ReadyRefresh 3- and 5-gallon containers, made from plastic #1 (PET), are returned, washed and refilled approximately 25-30 times before they are recycled.
 Our Hydration Stations travel to local community festivals, primarily in Maine, Michigan and Florida, to dispense free water refills for attendees.

 We have a variety of other projects in development.
 For example, Refill+, which has a launch planned for 2020, is an innovative dispensing system based on refillable bottles, offering a further building block to contribute to a waste-free future.
 The system will allow consumers to access healthy hydration with high quality filtered water that can be customized with flavors, carbonation and other exciting enhancers.